mycroftHo/cs4098/README.md

 To run the editor; open Chrome/Chromium or Firefox and navigate to *localhost:1337*, enter the code in the code editor and select compile.
 The server will then compile the code and return the output.

+### Running the test file

+Ensure that the server is running; run the command `python testFeatures.py` in a separate terminal window.
+A firefox window will display and test features, while the console prints progress.

 ## Features

 ### Basic Editor Interface